ppy/osu-wiki/wiki/Beatmap_Ranking_Procedure/en.md

 ## Qualification

-Beatmaps that receive two nominations are moved to the [Qualified](/wiki/Beatmaps#qualified) beatmap category for seven days.
+Beatmaps that receive two nominations are moved to the [Qualified](/wiki/Beatmaps#qualified) beatmap category for at least 7 days.
 Qualified beatmaps have score leaderboards, but do not reward players with [performance points](/wiki/Performance_Points).

 This beatmap category exists to provide beatmaps wider exposure to the osu! community with the hopes of discovering potential problems.
 Problems can be reported to members of the BN and NAT from a beatmap's discussion page.
 Unlike Pending beatmaps, Qualified beatmaps cannot be updated by their creators, so feedback can only be applied after requesting a nomination reset.